redfaraon/ByBit-Bot/README.md

 - Mixed mode is supported on a unified account:
   - Funding/Open Interest are queried only for derivatives.
   - Spot orders do not use reduceOnly/positionIdx/conditional fields.
-  - The bot skips “open” short on spot (`SELL` to open).
+  - The bot skips ï¿½openï¿½ short on spot (`SELL` to open).
 Closing spot exposure is done by explicit `SELL` of held assets.
 - Ensure free balances exist for spot orders:
   - `BUY`: free `USDT` must cover notional + fees.
   - `SELL`: free base asset must cover the sell amount.